Notice of Pre-AIA or AIA Status

 Regarding claim 5, the limitation ‘wherein after the preset amount of time when the counter is greater than or equal to a threshold number, the particular condition is placed in an exponential back-off state for a second preset amount of time’ is directed to adding insignificant extra-solution activity to the judicial exception (MPEP 2106.05(g)).

-Regarding claim 6, the limitation ‘wherein the plurality of clusters are organized into at least one workload cluster - is directed to generic computer components recited at a high-level of generality such that they amount to nothing more than mere instructions to apply the exception using generic computer components (MPEP 2106.05(f)), and a consensus algorithm is used to determine a current status of a particular workload cluster based on the status of each of the clusters associated with the particular workload cluster – is a mathematical concept, and the current status of the particular workload cluster is reported to the control plane instead of the status of each of the associated clusters’ – is directed to adding insignificant extra-solution activity to the judicial exception (MPEP 2106.05(g)).
+Regarding claim 6, the limitation ‘wherein the plurality of clusters are organized into at least one workload cluster - is directed to generic computer components recited at a high-level of generality such that they amount to nothing more than mere instructions to apply the exception using generic computer components (MPEP 2106.05(f)), a current status of a particular workload cluster is determined based on the status of each of the clusters associated with the particular workload cluster – is a mathematical concept, and the current status of the particular workload cluster is reported to the control plane instead of the status of each of the associated clusters’ – is directed to adding insignificant extra-solution activity to the judicial exception (MPEP 2106.05(g)).

 Regarding claim 7, the limitation ‘wherein each of the plurality of nodes are edge nodes of a distributed computing system’ is directed to generic computer components recited at a high-level of generality such that they amount to nothing more than mere instructions to apply the exception using generic computer components (MPEP 2106.05(f)).

-Regarding claim 8, the claim is directed to mental processes and mathematical concepts.
+Regarding claim 8, the claim is directed to mental processes.

 Step 2A: Prong two